Rebilly/api-definitions/WRITING-STYLE.md

 ```
 ### Fields

-- Describe what the field is.
+- Use [noun phrases](#noun-phrase-examples) for field descriptions.
-  Use noun phrases for field descriptions.
+  Describe what the field is, not what it does.
 - Avoid using [possessive apostrophes](#possessive-apostrophes) for inanimate objects.
 - Avoid starting with "The" or "A".
   Omit articles for ease of reading.